Mes0903/MesBlog/src/risc-v/ACLINT/README.md

 <details> <summary>原文</summary>

-> On a RISC-V platform with multiple MTIMER devices:
+> On a RISC-V platform with multiple MTIMER devices:<br><br>
 >
-> * Each MTIMER device provides machine-level timer functionality for a different
-> (or disjoint) set of HARTs.
+> * Each MTIMER device provides machine-level timer functionality for a different (or disjoint) set of HARTs.<br><br>
 >
->   A MTIMER device assigns a HART index starting from zero to each HART associated with it.
+>   A MTIMER device assigns a HART index starting from zero to each HART associated with it.<br><br>
 >
->   The HART index assigned to a HART by the MTIMER device may or may not have any relationship with the unique HART identifier (*hart ID*) that the RISC-V Privileged Architecture assigns to the HART.
+>   The HART index assigned to a HART by the MTIMER device may or may not have any relationship with the unique HART identifier (*hart ID*) that the RISC-V Privileged Architecture assigns to the HART.<br><br>
 >
-> * Two or more MTIMER devices can share the same physical MTIME register while having their own separate MTIMECMP registers.
+> * Two or more MTIMER devices can share the same physical MTIME register while having their own separate MTIMECMP registers.<br><br>
 >
-> * The MTIMECMP registers of a MTIMER device must only compare against the MTIME register of the same MTIMER device for generating machine-level timer interrupt.
+> * The MTIMECMP registers of a MTIMER device must only compare against the MTIME register of the same MTIMER device for generating machine-level timer interrupt.<br><br>
 >
 > The maximum number of HARTs supported by a single MTIMER device is 4095 which is equivalent to the maximum number of MTIMECMP registers.

 </details>